SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 - chronic 1+ mon =. dmg tissue **phagocytosis + cavitation with surrounding gliosis**
 	- edema resolved bc macrophages leave dead brain cavity inside, gliosis with no collagenous scar and chronic hemorrhage.

+for infarcs in general we take an MRI - to light up where the cortex has taken a hit
+- over time tho, the macrophages would clean it up, so subacutely, the granularity is shown
+- remote infarc - after the marcophages clean it all up = **cystic spaces**

 hemorrhagic infarc = start as bland ischemic infarcs but then thrombus breaks and jam into the vessel, but then the <mark style="background: #FFF3A3A6;">thrombolytic system dissolves the clot -> high pressure arterial blood!!!</mark> = EXPLode the vessels!!
 - looks microscopically similar to bland infarc but with RBCs. clinically worse bc arterial blood directly goes into brain
 - hemorrhatgic strokes = **mostly intracerebral + subarachnoid hemorrhages!**